celsoklososki/shopping-list-app/README.md

 # Shopping List App

-Shopping list application developed in React for a college project.
+Project developed in React.
+The purpose of this project was to develop a Shopping List App.

 ![Screenshot](WebScreen.png)